 The guide dropped us back at the hotel after noon.
 Juanita and I walked to the square to find a place for lunch.
 On the way the college student joined us and then we walked together to a money changer and back to the hotel.

-At three-thirty the guide showed back up and took Juanita and I to visit some aqueducts and a set of ruins as well as look at another Nazca line on the far side of the valley form where we were this morning.
+At three-thirty the guide showed back up and took Juanita and I to visit some aqueducts and a set of ruins as well as look at another Nazca line on the far side of the valley from where we were this morning.
 The ruins were of a large adobe complex that were knocked down by an earthquake in the 1990’s.They were partly restored by an Italian eleven years ago.
 The aqueducts were built on the natural paths of prior streams and have many spiral walkways allowing access from surface level.
 These spiral opening provided oxygenation of the water.
 Mostly covering the waterways ensured year-round water by preventing evaporation in the heat and dry desert air.

 After that bit of exploration we walked to the park.
 I got my shoes shined to remove all of today’s dust build up.
 Then we dined on some sort of flame roasted chicken mixed up with ham and eggs in a tortilla.
 Walking back to the hotel about seven we acknowledged how tired we were.